ecorone2/Wordclouds_Otamendi_World_Cup/README.md

-# Wordclouds_Otamendi_World_Cup
+# Wordclouds for Otamendi comments

-Plotting words associated with soccer player Nicolas Otamendi in soccer subreddit
+Plotting words associated with soccer player Nicolas Otamendi in soccer subreddit.

+Click on .md to view code and results.